Labor & Delivery

 The rupture of the amniotic membrane (the fluid-filled sac that surrounds the baby during pregnancy) is also referred to as your "bag of water breaking."
 The rupture of the amniotic membrane may feel either like a sudden gush of fluid or a trickle of fluid that leaks steadily.
 The fluid is usually odorless and may look clear or straw-colored.

-If your "water breaks," tell your health care provider.
-Tell your health care provider what time your water broke, how much fluid was released, and what the fluid looked like.
+If your "water breaks," call your healthcare provider.
+Do not use tampons if your water has broken.
+Let your healthcare provider know what time your water broke, the amount (a trickle or a gush), the color, and the odor.
 Labor may or may not start soon after your water breaks.

 It is also common to be in labor without your water breaking.

 Your cervix gets shorter and thins out in order to stretch and open around your baby's head.
 The shortening and thinning of the cervix is called effacement and is measured in percentages, from zero percent to 100 percent.
 The stretching and opening of your cervix is called dilation and is measured from one to 10 centimeters.
 A vaginal exam is done to determine effacement and dilatation.